Loveday (1458): The Loveday

 The pact was announced on 25 March, or Lady Day (the Feast of the Annunciation of the Virgin).
 Henry—"thanking God for their having reaching accord"—joined his wife and nobles on a celebratory procession from Westminster to London.
 Leading the parade were Somerset and Salisbury—36 years older than the duke—followed by Exeter with Warwick, then "the King alone, wearing his crown and royal robes" between them all.
 Finally came York and Queen Margaret.
 All parties held hands: a later chronicle described how "one of the one faction, and another of the other sect, and behind the King, the Duke of Yorke led the Queene with great familiaritie to all mens sighte".
 Although no contemporary records now survive to provide the physical details of the Loveday procession itself, scholars are aware of the general nature of medieval urban processions.
 The scholar Kathleen Ashley has highlighted how they presented what she has called a "fusion of sensory experiences, or synaesthesia" for both the participants and observers, who would often amount to as many people as could physically attend, on account of the holiday atmosphere that accompanied them.

 Historians have noted multiple interpretations of the symbolism favoured by Henry.
 It was "a symbolic series of gestures", says John Sadler, perhaps a show of "friendly and modest intimacies" suggests Patricia Ingham.
 Or it may have been mere rhetoric, bordering on a charade, suggests Pollard.
 At the time, physical intimacy was an essential element of concord and the intention was clearly to demonstrate both their agreement and their willingness to agree.
-The Queen holding York's hand (rather than him holding Somerset's), says Watts, was an acknowledgement of her close involvement in the affairs of central government and her higher political profile in the post-St Albans body politic.
+The queen holding York's hand (rather than him holding Somerset's), says Watts, was an acknowledgement of her close involvement in the affairs of central government and her higher political profile in the post-St Albans body politic.
 The Loveday was a combination, says Griffiths, of "elaborate ceremonial, royal prayer and example, monetary payments and the holding of hands...[between] bitter enemies".
 The assembled lords were taking no more chances now than they had when they first arrived in London: Salisbury, for example, attended the concomitant religious ceremony at St Paul's with his retinue of 400 men, which included 80 knights and esquires, waiting in the churchyard.
 It may have been called a Loveday, comments Sadler, yet "the title is ironic, as there was little of love in the air".
-The closing event was the presentation of a new translation of the contemporary verse paraphrase, Knyghthode and Bataile to the King.
-This was a recent adaption of De re militari and celebrates the martial exploits of the noble class in a classic chivalric form.
+The closing event was the presentation of a new translation of the contemporary verse paraphrase, Knyghthode and Bataile to the king.
+This was a recent adaptation of De re militari and celebrates the martial exploits of the noble class in a classic chivalric form.